Kingstone914/Kingstone914/README.md

 ## Hi there 👋

+My name is Kingston, and I am a student in the "Intro to AI" class at Lane Tech Highschool.
+I am apart of the Aplha program at Lane Tech.
+My Interests are basketball and music.My favorite artists right now are Hoax and Malcolm Todd.
+My favorite songs right now are "5" by hoax, "Wasting time" by Hoax, and "Attention" by Malcolm Todd.
 <!--
 **Kingstone914/Kingstone914** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.